Addiction To Ketamine

 - Failing to keep up with responsibilities such as school and work

-- Building up a tolerance and needing more and more to feel the high
+- Building up a tolerance and needing more and more to feel a high

 - Neglecting friends and family